Boyok1337/Planetarium-API-Service/README.md

 - Copy and rename the **.env.sample** file to **.env**
 - Open the .env file and edit the environment variables
 - Save the .env file securely
-- Add the .env file to .gitignore
+- Make sure the .env file is in .gitignore

  On Windows:
 ```python